vovapraded/MVC-GeoValidator/README.md

 > The ssh command's -L argument means that the port on the local host should be forwarded to the specified host and port on the remote side.

+4.33 If you are using a jakarta dependency, change it to javax.

+4.66 Move .war file in ~/wildfly/wildfly-21.0.0.Final/standalone/deployments

 5. Start the server:

 ```bash